 Bradley Turnwald, PhD

-I am a postdoctoral research scientist at Stanford University in the Department of Psychology.
-I study the sociocultural forces that shape individuals’ health beliefs and use those insights to inform strategies that encourage healthy behaviors.
+I am a postdoctoral scholar at Stanford University in the Department of Psychology.
+I study the psychosocial forces that shape people’s health beliefs and use those insights to inform strategies that encourage healthy behaviors.

 I earned my PhD in Social Psychology from Stanford University in 2019, where I was a National Science Foundation Graduate Research Fellow and a Regina Casper Stanford Graduate Fellow.
 Prior to that, I earned my MS in Biology from Stanford University in 2015 and my BA in Zoology from Ohio Wesleyan University in 2013, where I was a Goldwater Scholar.